xJonathanLEI/starknet-lb/README.md

 1. Raw URL: Simply supply the full URL of the upstream endpoint as the value.
 For example: `--upstream https://starknet-mainnet.public.blastapi.io/rpc/v0_7`.

 2. DNS: Use the `dns:` prefix to set a DNS name that will be resolved into actual hosts.
 This can be very useful in environments involving auto-scaling (e.g. Kubernetes), where the list of upstream hosts is not static.
+The DNS name is monitored to automatically add or remove upstreams.

    An simple example of setting a DNS upstream is `--upstream dns:pathfinder.default.svc.cluster.local`.